Computation and properties of the Epstein zeta function with applications to quantum systems: Algorithm

 \subsection{Evaluation of the incomplete gamma functions}

 A stable, fast, and accurate evaluation of the incomplete gamma function is the foundation of any algorithm relying on Crandall's representation of the Epstein zeta function.
-A wide range of algorithms focuses on evaluating $\Gamma(\nu, x)$ at the restricted parameter range $\nu > 0$, see for example Ref~\cite{abergel,gil}.
+A wide range of algorithms focus on evaluating $\Gamma(\nu, x)$ at the restricted parameter range $\nu > 0$, see for example \cite{abergel2020algorithm,gil}.
 Implementations in arbitrary precision libraries such as Arb and FLINT \cite{arb} guarantee correct results but are not usable in high-performance applications due to long evaluation times.
 Fast and stable implementations based on the work of \cite{gautschi} only offer single precision.
-Therefore no existing implementation is sufficient for a reliable high-performance implementation of the Epstein zeta function.
+Therefore, no existing implementation is sufficient for a reliable, high-performance implementation of the Epstein zeta function.
 We address this problem and provide a fast and precise implementation based on the work of \cite{gautschi,gil} that evaluates the incomplete Gamma function to full precision over the whole parameter range.
 In the following, we discuss the underlying methods.
+We note that a robust implementation of the incomplete gamma functions is available in Julia through \cite{SpecialFunctions_jl}, following \cite[§8]{NIST:DLMF}.
+However, this library is not suitable in our setting, as embedding a scripting-language runtime into a high-performance C library would lead to significant overhead and compromise performance.

 The algorithm is based on evaluating the regularisation of the incomplete Gamma functions in the first parameter.

 \begin{definition} Let $x, \nu > 0$.
 Then, we define the incomplete gamma function ratios